Attack on USNS Card: Failed attempt on USNS Core

-Despite their best efforts to control VC activities across the river in the Thủ Thiêm area, the South Vietnamese military and police could not stop VC agents from operating there.
+Despite their efforts to control VC activities across the river in the Thủ Thiêm area, the South Vietnamese military and police could not stop VC agents from operating there.
 So VC members of the 65th Special Operations Group were able to watch US and South Vietnamese military activities at the port, while they were preparing to attack American targets.
 Lâm Sơn Náo, a commando of the 65th Special Operations Group, was also an electrician at the port facility.

 As his unit was assigned with the mission to attack the carrier, Náo took advantage of his position as an employee at the port facility, to reconnoitre Card to design the best strategy to sabotage the ship and all the military hardware on board.
 Náo's father had previously worked at the port facility as a tradesman, so he memorized all the tunnels and sewage systems at the facility.
 He advised Náo that the best way to enter the area where American ships normally anchored was through the sewer tunnel opposite Thủ Thiêm.

 While bathing in the Saigon River, Náo inspected the sewer tunnel, which his father had advised him to use.
 Náo concluded that the tunnel would provide the best access to the American area, but it also presented challenges.
 The sewage tunnel contained waste and toxic oils which could cause blindness, so Náo and his men would have to close their eyes as they moved through it to avoid blindness.

 Náo and his men had to bathe to purge deadly odours to avoid detection, and probably arrest, by South Vietnamese authorities.
 After Náo had surveyed the tunnels leading to the port, he presented his plan to the Saigon-Gia Dinh Military District Headquarters.
 Nao decided to utilise high explosives, enough to sink a ship, and to detonate them using a timer so that his men could get away safely.
 Náo's superiors approved the plan and they ordered him to launch the attack before sunrise to avoid killing local Vietnamese civilians.